 iii.
-There is no evidence that hexythiazox results in increased susceptibility in in utero rats or rabbits in the prenatal developmental studies or in young rats in the two-generation reproduction study iv.
+There is no evidence that hexythiazox results in increased susceptibility in in utero rats or rabbits in the prenatal developmental studies or in young rats in the 2-generation reproduction study.

+iv.
 There are no residual uncertainties identified in the exposure databases.
 The dietary food exposure assessments were performed based on 100 PCT and tolerance-level residues.
 The dietary risk assessment is highly conservative and not expected to underestimate risk.
 EPA made conservative (protective) assumptions in the ground and surface water modeling used to assess exposure to hexythiazox in drinking water.
-EPA used similarly conservative assumptions to assess postapplication exposure of children as well as incidental oral exposure of toddlers.
 These assessments will not underestimate the exposure and risks posed by hexythiazox.